Beyarz/used-by-apple/README.md

 # Used by 
-###### Note the first link is to the service itself while the second is where they referred Apple as user
+###### Note the first link is to the service while the second is where they referred Apple as customer

 ### Design & prototype